 By comparison, the Vatican’s largely unredacted entry — marked unclassified — had been accessed 10,034 times at the time of release.

-The last recorded edit was from June 18, 2013.
+The last recorded edit for Snowden, however, was from June 18, 2013.
 While there is no substantive information on the page so far, guidance to "see discussion" points to additional unreleased content that may not have been posted yet.